 Afghanistan’s population of 38 million people are facing a catastrophic development collapse on top of a humanitarian and economic crisis.
 Homes, hospitals and critical infrastructure like water and electricity systems have been destroyed, exacerbating the needs of an already vulnerable population.

 GRF ARE ON THE GROUND

 The United Nations warns that 97 percent of Afghans will soon be living below the poverty line.
 Global Rahmah Foundation is on the ground and committed to stay and deliver support to feed the hungry, provide shelter and save lives.
 With your donations, we are ready to support vulnerable families through the multiple crises they’re facing.
 Your donations will help us to build emergency shelters and provide food parcels, hygiene kits as well as water.

 Family Food Parcel

-We are on the ground providing essential food parcels, containing enough long-life food to feed a needy family for up to 2 weeks.
+We are on the ground providing essential food parcels, containing enough long-life food to feed a family for up to a month.
 The items in these food parcels have been carefully selected to ensure that families will have nutritious food, contents include flour, rice, tea, sugar, oil, canned goods as well as lentils, beans and dates.

 According to an article published by UNHCR, over 600,000 Afghans have been internally displaced and the number is rising day by day.
 Many temporary makeshift shelters are often built using scrap metal which does not hold up against the extreme weather conditions in Afghanistan during the Winter season.

 GRF are on the ground aiming to build sturdy emergency shelters to house a family of up to 6.
 These shelters will provide warmth and safety to ensure that families are able to get through the most challenging season in Afghanistan.